Asadbek-GIS-Analyst/kvv-transit-asset-geodatabase-model/README.md

 Geodatabase data model & cartographic analysis for KVV (Karlsruhe) transit stop equipment, maintenance, and service contracts — built with ArcGIS Pro, Arcade attribute rules, and GTFS data

-> **Status:** 🚧 Work in progress — this repository is being built and committed incrementally as the project develops.
-Not yet feature-complete.

 ---

 ## Data Sources